Robert Sheaffer: Conspiracy theories

 In an interview by Karen Stollznow on Point of Inquiry for May 16, 2011, Sheaffer was asked, "Have any conspiracy theories ever turned out to be correct, or is a 'true conspiracy theory' really something else?"
-He replied, "Conspiracies occur all the time.
-Organized crime is a conspiracy... there was a conspiracy to kill President Lincoln....
-Real conspiracies do exist but not grand conspiracies [in which] The Masons are planning this, or there's always some shadowy group that you can't really point to or say who's involved."
+He replied, "Conspiracies occur all the time. ... organized crime is a conspiracy. ... there was a conspiracy to kill President Lincoln ...
+Real conspiracies do exist, but not grand conspiracies. ... [in which] The Masons are planning this or, you know, there's there's always some shadowy group who you can't really point to or you can't really say who's involved".